unjs/mlly/README.md

-# 🤝 mlly
+# mlly

 > Missing [ECMAScript module](https://nodejs.org/api/esm.html) utils for Node.js

+While ESM Modules are evolving in Node.js ecosystem, there are still many required features that are still experimental or missing or needed to support ESM.
+This package tries to fill in the gap.

 ## Usage

-> This package is ESM only.
-Node.js 12+ is needed to use it and it must be imported instead of required.

 Install npm package: